wnmurphy/wnmurphy.github.io/_posts/2023-08-12-langchain-lessons.md

 If you have chat memory with a data store hooked up, saving to the data store occurs in `BaseChatMemory.save_context`.

-### Need something and don't see it?
-Build it!

-If you need LangChain to do something it doesn't do yet, open a PR and [contribute](https://github.com/langchain-ai/langchain/blob/master/.github/CONTRIBUTING.md).

-It's open source, and they release a new minor or patch version every day or two.
-Make life easier for the reviewers by including an explicit branch name, and a good description of exactly what your PR does, including use cases.
-This will expedite your contribution.

 ### Templating

 Prefer Jinja2 templates over f-string templates, because f-string doesn't support iteration over a list or other operations that Jinja2 does for you.
 For example, with f-strings you can't pass a list of values into a prompt and have it expanded into a bullet list.